TheLostHomeyAppRepositories/com.amazon.ring/README.txt

-Ring for Homey
+Ring Doorbell and Camera support for Homey

-Connect your Ring products with Homey.
+Connect your Ring Doorbell or Camera products with Homey.
 Two-Factor Security Authentication is required, you must enable this on your Ring account!

 Currently supports: